A-D-H-I/Focusrobin_Production/EMAIL_INVOICES_SETUP.md

     ↓
 System generates combined PDF (Payment Receipt + Invoice)
     ↓
-PDF uploaded to Google Drive (if configured)
-    ↓
 Email sent to customer with PDF attachment
     ↓
 ✅ Done!
 Customer has their documents